AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Patient.identifier</td>
                     <td>Composition.subject> Patient.identifier</td>
                     <td rowspan="2">
-                        <p>This requirement states a PSML document shall contain the individual's IHI.</p>
+                        <p>This requirement mandates inclusion of the individual's IHI.</p>
-                        <p>This requirement is enfoced in the My Health Record Patient profile.</p>
+                        <p>This requirement may be enforced by mandating conformance to the [My Health Record Patient](StructureDefinition-patient-mhr-1.html) profile.</p>
                     </td>
                 </tr>
                 <tr>